 Reese’s Peanut Butter Cups are one of my favorite candy treats.
-I’m happy to have this great recipe for homemade peanut butter cups that fills my craving without the refined sugar!
-Get the full recipe at The Humbled Homemaker.
+I’m happy to have this great recipe for homemade peanut butter cups that fills my craving without the refined sugar! (via The Humbled Homemaker)

-This gluten-free, Paleo-friendly custard has just 3 ingredients: 3 eggs, 2 ripe bananas, and 1 can of coconut milk.
-Get the full recipe at The Greenbacks Gal.
+This gluten-free, Paleo-friendly custard has just 3 ingredients: 3 eggs, 2 ripe bananas, and 1 can of coconut milk. (via The Greenbacks Gal)

-This gluten-free version of German chocolate pecan pie is rich and decadent, yet not overly sweet, perfect for dessert after a special dinner!
-Get the full recipe at My Humble Kitchen.
+This gluten-free version of German chocolate pecan pie is rich and decadent, yet not overly sweet, perfect for dessert after a special dinner! (via My Humble Kitchen)

 Need a healthier cake for your next birthday celebration?
-Decadent chocolate peppermint cake that’s grain and refined sugar-free, oh my!
-Get the full recipe at Just Making Noise.
+Decadent chocolate peppermint cake that’s grain and refined sugar-free, oh my! (via Just Making Noise)

-This muffin in a mug is a fast, easy, and delicious guilt-free treat!
-Get the full recipe at Simply Healthy Home.
+This muffin in a mug is a fast, easy, and delicious guilt-free treat! (via Simply Healthy Home)

 Dips are always popular at our house.
-This Salted Caramel Dip would make a great afternoon snacks with apple slices!
-Get the full recipe at Edible Harmony.
+This Salted Caramel Dip would make a great afternoon snacks with apple slices! (via Edible Harmony)

 Kids love Jello, but the ingredient list leaves much to be desired.
-Fortunately, you can make a homemade gelatin snack that your kiddos will love and you’ll love knowing it’s healthy and nourishing!
-Get the full recipe at The Curious Coconut.
+Fortunately, you can make a homemade gelatin snack that your kiddos will love and you’ll love knowing it’s healthy and nourishing! (via The Curious Coconut)

 No list of sweet treats is complete without a basic homemade vanilla ice cream!
-Enjoy it on it’s own, as a side to a slice of pie or cake, or smothered with a delicious topping!
-Get the full recipe at Live Simply.
+Enjoy it on it’s own, as a side to a slice of pie or cake, or smothered with a delicious topping! (via Live Simply)

 Curd is a simple and protein-rich dessert made with just eggs, honey, zest, butter (or coconut oil) and orange juice.
-It’s so delicious you’ll want to eat it right out of the jar, but it’s also a perfect ice cream topping or spread on top of a crust to make delicious bars.
-Get the full recipe at Just Making Noise.
+It’s so delicious you’ll want to eat it right out of the jar, but it’s also a perfect ice cream topping or spread on top of a crust to make delicious bars. (via Just Making Noise)

 Have you considered cutting back on your family’s sugar consumption?
 What are some of your favorite sugar-free treats?